Project 1882

 There are many homeless cats in need of secure and loving homes.
 Those who contemplate bringing a cat into their family can turn to a cat shelter or a rehoming organisation helping homeless cats.

-On the 1st of January 2023, a requirement on mandatory marking and registering of cats with the Swedish Board of Agriculture was put in place.
-Project 1882 is encouraged by this since it can decrease homelessness and increase the status of cats, and has advocated for it to become a reality.
+On the 1st of January 2023, a requirement on mandatory identification and registration of cats with the Swedish Board of Agriculture was put in place.
+Project 1882 is encouraged by this since it can decrease homelessness and increase the status of cats, and now advocate for it to become a reality all over EU.

 Supervision during time spent outdoors